I'm Saquib, a computer scientist, designer, and entrepreneur.

 We retrace early middle-eastern history by mining 1400 ancients text books and creating a citation network of 50k scholars (3M edges) who passed down historical statements over 350 years, from 632 AD to 1000 AD.
 By reconstructing the citations and using biographical information of these people, we are able to reveal unique insights about the nature of scholarship, biases and information diffusion in the early stages of middle-eastern history.

-I founded and co-lead the project along with Mairaj Syed, an associate professor of religious studies at UC Davis.
-This is an ongoing research project that started in 2011, which now has a formal name: Hikmah Lab.
+I founded and co-led the project along with Mairaj Syed, an associate professor of religious studies at UC Davis.
+This is an ongoing research project that started in 2011, which now has a formal name: Hikmah Lab

 Impact: The project has garnered significant attention in the historian and digital humanities communities.
 For example, the digital humanities community has organized a full conference dedicated to the technical methods and analysis developed by my team, to be held in January 2021.
 The flyer for the conference can be found here.